moso/flexgrid/README.md

 If you don't know what Tailwind CSS is, or if you don't want to use it, simply ignore this as it's something you have to opt in to.

 ### Changelog
+**2.5.1 (2019-02-06)**
+- Upgraded dependencies
+- As the project is moved to a new URL, temporary links to the old docs have been added
+- Old npm package deprecated
+- Preparation for new version with fancier docs

 **2.5.0 (2017-12-05)**
 - Upgraded dependencies
 - Added a new optional style with Tailwind CSS-syntax